Hybrid vs. Electric: The Pros and Cons of Eco-Friendly Cars

 The biggest disadvantage of electric cars is the range.
 Most electric vehicles currently offer 200+ miles on a single charge, but once the battery is depleted, it can take 8+ hours to recharge.
 While many models are available with DC fast charging, this process still takes 30 minutes or more and doesn’t get a full charge.
 This makes EVs unviable for road trips.

-Electric vehicles are also expensive (but most still come with a $7,500 tax credit) and require the installation of charging infrastructure at home.
+Electric vehicles are also expensive (but some still come with a $7,500 tax credit!) and require the installation of charging infrastructure at home.

-The best part?
+The best part about EVs?
 They don’t require the same routine maintenance that gas cars do.
 You won’t need to worry about oil changes or air filter replacements, which can save you hundreds of dollars per year.